TIME

-Purpose:Display or set the current system time.
+Purpose:Display or set the system time

 hhThe hour (0 - 23)